 Book Discussion Group

-Fall 2022 Book Reading Group
+Summer 2023 Book Reading Group

 MCPS Library, 737 Heller Hall and on Zoom

-Neal Jahren will lead a bi-weekly interdisciplinary discussion on Jessica M Wilson's recent book, Metaphysical Emergence (Oxford, 2021), which presents a systematic and unified approach to issues surrounding emergent properties and phenomena as being metaphysically distinct from the base phenomena on which they depend.
+Neal Jahren led a bi-weekly interdisciplinary discussion on Jessica M Wilson's recent book, Metaphysical Emergence (Oxford, 2021), which presents a systematic and unified approach to issues surrounding emergent properties and phenomena as being metaphysically distinct from the base phenomena on which they depend.
 Her account is based on a causal powers metaphysics and draws primarily from physics.

 September 23: Chapter 1 (pp. 1-38) Key issues and questions